Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Difference = (EndTime - StartTime) = 3.114236111112 days

-So, the result value we get in days doesn’t matter if the date is the same or different dates.
-If the date is the same you will get the result in days something like 0.9999999.
-All we have to do is to convert these days into Hours, Minutes, and Seconds.
+So, the result value we get in days doesn’t matter if the date is the same or a different date.
+If the date is the same, you will get the result in days, like 0.9999999.
+All we have to do is convert these days into Hours, Minutes, and Seconds.

 Total_Seconds = Difference x 86400 (difference in days converted into total seconds) = 269070.000000077 Seconds